alvaromr/roman-numerals-kata/README.md

 Test Driven Development Kata.

 ## Part I
-write a function to convert from arabic numbers to Roman Numerals
+Write a function to convert from arabic numbers to roman numerals.

 ## Part II
-write a function to convert from Roman Numerals to arabic numbers
+Write a function to convert from roman numerals to arabic numbers.

 ## Roman numeric system